Cloud-CV/EvalAI/docs/source/configuration.md

 - **title**: Title of the challenge

+- **domain**: Domain of the challenge.
+It must be one of the following: CV, NLP, or RL.

 - **short_description**: Short description of the challenge (preferably 140 characters max)

 - **description**: Long description of the challenge (use a relative path for the HTML file, e.g. `challenge_details/description.html`)